AreebaxIrfan/AreebaxIrfan/README.md

 Beyond my technical skills, I am committed to continuous learning and personal growth.
 I enjoy tackling complex problems and thrive in collaborative environments where I can exchange ideas with fellow developers.
 In my spare time, I explore new technologies and contribute to open-source projects, always looking for ways to enhance my knowledge and skills.
 I believe that innovation stems from a blend of creativity and technical expertise, and I am excited to contribute to the ever-evolving landscape of technology.

-Got it!
-Here’s the revised version from Sara's perspective, without the mention of a YouTube channel:

 🌱 Currently learning: Generative AI (GEN AI), Web3, and the Metaverse.
 🔭 Working on: JavaScript and TypeScript-based projects.
 🌍 Languages: JavaScript, TypeScript, PHP, Python (programming), Urdu, English (human).